clintmadeit/Clint-Tools/docs/benchmarking.md

 # calculated as (BUF_SIZE / SR) * 1000 == latency in milliseconds
 BUF_SIZE=512
 # The number of worker threads to spawn.
 The limit is 16, setting to zero
-# causes Stargate DAW to automatically select a very conservative value
+# causes Clint Tools DAW to automatically select a very conservative value
 # of 1-4 depending on the CPU that was detected
 THREADS=8
 # The project folder to render.
 Specifically, this is the folder that contains
-# the `stargate.project` file.
+# the `clinttools.project` file.
 PROJECT=~/Clint-Tools/projects/myproject
 # The file to output.
 If you want to keep all of the artifacts from this run,
 # change the filename between runs
 OUTFILE=test.wav
 # This is the musical "beat" number within the project to begin rendering at.
 # 0 being the first beat of the song.
 It is best to get this by opening
-# the project in Stargate DAW as described above, but you could also use
+# the project in Clint Tools DAW as described above, but you could also use
 # arbitrary numbers.
 This should be a low number, like 0 or 8
 START=8
 # This is the musical "beat" number within the project to stop rendering at